cobaltians/Cobaltians-CLI/README.md

     cobalt create "MyAppName" "templateName"

-  /*  will ask for "com.example.myApp" */
+This command will ask for your reverse-style package name "com.example.myApp"

 All subsequent commands need to be run within the project's directory, or any subdirectories within its scope: